On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Introduction

 \subsection{Related Works}

 Recent efforts in RL-based language model post-training have introduced a family of GRPO-style algorithms that extend or modify Proximal Policy Optimization (PPO) for verifiable feedback settings.
 GRPO itself eliminates the value critic by estimating advantages from a group of sampled responses, using relative reward normalization instead of a learned baseline \citep{shao2024deepseekmath}.
-Building on this idea, DAPO augmented GRPO by decoupling the PPO clipping range and dynamically filtering out cases where all responses in a batch are correct or all are incorrect \citep{yu2025dapo}.
+Building on this idea, DAPO augmented GRPO by decoupling the PPO clipping range and dynamically filtering out cases where all responses in a batch are correct or all are incorrect \citep{dapo17k}.
 Dr. GRPO revisits the advantage normalization procedure, arguing that removing length and variance normalizations (i.e. using only a mean baseline) can prevent bias in policy updates \citep{liu2025understanding}.
 Additional related papers are discussed in \Cref{sec:literature}.

 In parallel, theoretical work has established convergence guarantees for policy gradient (PG) methods, including REINFORCE and actor-critic algorithms.
 In finite Markov decision processes with softmax policies, the PG objective often satisfies a PL condition, implying that any stationary point is globally optimal and that vanilla gradient ascent converges at a sublinear rate \citep{agarwal2021theory,xiao2022convergence}.
 Actor-critic methods also achieve provable convergence by using two-timescale updates or pessimistic value estimation \citep{wu2020finite,zanette2021provable}.
+The stability of policy updates in continuous state-action spaces has also been analyzed \citep{duan2024taming}.
 However, extending these guarantees to post-training large language models with verifiable binary rewards remains challenging, as sparse success/failure signals provide very limited gradient information.

+Prior works on theoretical convergence guarantees of post-training focus on upper bounding the norm of reward gradients \citep{ge2025why,pang25,huang25oblrpo}, which for non-convex objectives is a weaker notion of convergence than direct rates on the reward improvement, as we show in this work.
+Furthermore, these works are constrained to a one-step trajectory-level analysis and thus do not take into account response length normalization in rates.
+In other directions, \cite{mroueh25} study the fixed-point solutions of GRPO and \cite{yuan2025tbrm} conduct a trajectory-level convergence analysis of value-based methods.